Native Plants & Pollinators

 Dakota County online GIS map

-provides property information, plat documents, measuring tools, and more.
-The distance tool can help you determine your shoreline length.
+for property information, plat documents, measuring tools, and more.
+The distance tool can help you determine your shoreline length, information which is needed when you apply for aquatic plant permits.
 For your convenience, here are

 instructions on how to use this online map for determining shoreline length